Bleach: Whitening

-Sunlight acts as a bleach through a process leading to similar results: high energy photons of light, often in the violet or ultraviolet range, can disrupt the bonds in the chromophore, rendering the resulting substance colorless.
-Extended exposure often leads to massive discoloration usually reducing the colors to white and typically very faded blue.
+Sunlight acts as a bleach through a process leading to similar results: high-energy photons of light, often in the violet or ultraviolet range, can disrupt the bonds in the chromophore, rendering the resulting substance colorless.
+Extended exposure often leads to massive discoloration usually reducing the colors to a white and typically very faded blue.

 Antimicrobial efficacy

 The broad-spectrum effectiveness of most bleaches is due to their general chemical reactivity against organic compounds, rather than the selective inhibitory or toxic actions of antibiotics.
-They irreversibly denature or destroy many proteins, making them extremely versatile disinfectants.
+They irreversibly denature or destroy many proteins, including all prions, making them extremely versatile disinfectants.

 Hypochlorite bleaches in low concentration were also found to attack bacteria by interfering with heat shock proteins on their walls.
-According to 2013 Home Hygiene and Health report, using bleach, whether chlorine- or peroxide-based, significantly increases germicidal efficiency of laundry even at low temperatures (30-40 degrees Celsius), which makes it possible to eliminate viruses, bacteria and fungi from variety of clothing in home setting.
+According to 2013 Home Hygiene and Health report, using bleach, whether chlorine- or peroxide-based, significantly increases germicidal efficiency of laundry even at low temperatures (30-40 degrees Celsius), which makes it possible to eliminate viruses, bacteria, and fungi from a variety of clothing in a home setting.